Dataiku Named a Challenger in Gartner's 2019 Magic Quadrant for Data Science and Machine-Learning Platforms

 More than 200 companies use Dataiku on a daily basis to enable their teams to build, deploy, and monitor predictive data flows to solve industry-wide problems like fraud, churn, supply chain optimization, predictive maintenance, and much more.
 In December 2018, Dataiku announced its $101 million Series C round to transform and democratize Enterprise AI globally.

-To learn more about Dataiku visit www.dataiku.com or visit Dataiku at Gartner's Data Analytics Summit 2019, February 18-19 in Sydney, March 18-21 in Orlando, FL or April 29-May 2 in London.
+To learn more about Dataiku, get a complimentary copy of the Gartner 2019 Magic Quadrant for Data Science and Machine-Learning Platforms, visit www.dataiku.com or visit Dataiku at Gartner's Data Analytics Summit 2019, February 18-19 in Sydney, March 18-21 in Orlando, FL or April 29-May 2 in London.

 Gartner, Magic Quadrant for Data Science and Machine-Learning Platforms, Carlie Idoine, Peter Krensky, Erick Brethenoux, Alexander Linden, 28 January 2019.
 The report was previously titled Magic Quadrant for Data Science Platforms.